craigrachow/CISM/governance.md

 - Governance sets the 'why' and 'what'.
 It ensures compliance is monitored and enforced.
 It gives direction and oversight.
 Establishes the overall security vision and risk appetite.
 - Strategy defines the 'how' of desired state of security. a roadmap can lead you to the desired state. translates governance into action plans.
 - Management 'executes the how' implements direction set by governance, following roadmap set by strategy.
 Management implements and maintains the security controls.
--
+- Risk Management is shared understanding of the organisations risk profile to identify and mitigate risk, or keep risk within the tolerance level.

 **Memory hook:**
 > *Culture determines what people do when no one is watching.*

 **Example:**
 Employees report phishing attempts without fear of blame, improving detection and response.
+Assurance Processes is methods and activities that confirm stakeholders security controls and policies. eg. risk assesments, security audits, vulnerability scans, compliance reviews.

 ---